 Whether it’s crossed legs at a meeting or an informal email response, the simplest of gestures can mean the difference between landing an overseas deal or going home with nothing to show for your trouble.

 "While everyone tries to do their best to adapt accordingly, there are certain things that are culturally ingrained that can cause problems just because they are so deeply rooted," said Gayle Cotton, an international communications expert and author of “Say Anything to Anyone, Anywhere!
-5 Keys to Successful Cross-Cultural Communication" (Wiley, 2013)."Sometimes we offend people unintentionally and not even know it."
+5 Keys to Successful Cross-Cultural Communication" (Wiley, 2013).
+"Sometimes we offend people unintentionally and not even know it."
+[Read related article: Best Podcasts for Learning a Language]

 "The relationship part of it is as important as what you're selling, to the degree that you might not even do any business until you build that relationship," Halpert told BusinessNewsDaily.